benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

     case 'pull':
         print('pulling')
     case _:
-        parser.error(f'{args.command!r} command not yet implemented')
+        parser.error(f'{args.command!r} not yet implemented')
 ```

-Python evaluates the `match` expression, and then tries each `case` from the top, executing the first one that matches, or the `_` default case if none match.
+Python evaluates the `match` expression, and then tries each `case` from the top, executing the first one that matches, or the `_` default case if no others match.

 But here's where the *structural* part comes in: the `case` patterns don't just have to be literals.
 The patterns can also: